Tharudi-Perera/To-do-list-app-using-react/README.md

 # To-do-list-app-using-react
 This is a simple and user-friendly To-Do List application built with React.
 It allows users to add, delete, and interact with tasks using intuitive like and dislike buttons.

-📋 React To-Do List App
-A simple and interactive To-Do List built using React.
+The app features a clean dark-themed interface with clearly styled buttons for better user experience.
+Built using React functional components and hooks like useState, it offers real-time task management and responsive UI updates.
+This project is perfect for anyone looking to learn React basics through a practical, hands-on project.

 This app allows users to:

 ✅ Add tasks